Small groups — max 12 people · Usually books 3–4 days in advance

 Maximum 12 people per group tour.
 Every private tour is one-guide, one-group.
 You're never lost in a crowd, never rushed.
 We move at your pace and stop wherever you want a photo.

-"Day 2 was long but the descent into Ban Ho was worth every step — rice terraces all the way down to the valley floor.
-The family in Nam Toong made us pumpkin soup and rice wine.
+"Day 2 was long but the Giang Ta Chai waterfalls and the bamboo forest were worth every step — and crossing the hanging bridges was a highlight.
+The family in Ta Van made us pumpkin soup and rice wine.
 I didn't want to leave."

 Posted on Google